facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

 Generally, a system receives a signal or event from the external world to start the graceful shutdown procedure.

-Different systems or frameworks face this technique in different ways based on the intrinsic nature of itself.
+Different systems or frameworks deal with this technique in different ways based on their intrinsic nature.

-> Graceful shutdown means that **all** current requests in the system are executed before exits from the process without having data corruption or failures
+> Graceful shutdown means that **all** current requests in the system are executed before exiting from the process without having data corruption or failures.

-Imagine having an HTTP server connected to the database during an execution of a query.
-What if during the execution the process ends immediately?
-It could be possible to have several request execution that could not be ending correctly and maybe has data corruption.
+Imagine having an HTTP server connected to the database during the execution of a query.
+What if during execution the process ends immediately?
+It could be possible to have several requests in execution that could not be ending correctly and maybe will have data corruption.
 For the right shutdown, the server should:

-- blocking new incoming requests
+- block new incoming requests
-- ending the pending and current executions
+- end the pending and current executions
 - close all connections to third-party services
 - exit from the process

 In the same way, if you have a message broker like RabbitMQ that consumes messages from a queue, the application should:

-- cancel the consume listener to prevent new incoming messages from the queue
+- cancel the consumer listener to prevent new incoming messages from entering the queue
 - perform the pending and current executions
-- ack current messages
+- acknowledge current messages
 - close all connections to third-party services
 - exit from the process

-Other systems can face the Graceful shutdown in different ways.
+Other systems can handle graceful shutdown in different ways.

-# How do NestJS, NodeJS and RabbitMQ face graceful shutdown?
+# How do NestJS, NodeJS and RabbitMQ deal with graceful shutdown?

-If you want to know how NodeJS facing in general Graceful shutdown you can read this [article](https://hackernoon.com/graceful-shutdown-in-nodejs-2f8f59d1c357).
+If you want to know how NodeJS generally handles graceful shutdown, you can read this [article](https://hackernoon.com/graceful-shutdown-in-nodejs-2f8f59d1c357).

 On the other hand, [here](https://docs.nestjs.com/fundamentals/lifecycle-events#lifecycle-sequence) is an implementation of the NestJS graceful shutdown.

-[Here](https://gist.github.com/eduardo-matos/2eb06ec4c6354e0f48ea3b60889c24f1) is an implementation of RabbitMQ's graceful shutdown
+[Here](https://gist.github.com/eduardo-matos/2eb06ec4c6354e0f48ea3b60889c24f1) is an implementation of RabbitMQ's graceful shutdown.

 # What are microservices in NestJS?

-If you are landing here, I suppose that you already know what are NestJS Microservices and in deep into how RabbitMQ Transport works.
-Despise that, in the following, you can find the information about Microservices and RabbitMQ documentation for NestJS.
+If you have landed here, I suppose that you already know what NestJS Microservices are and are very familiar with how RabbitMQ Transport works.
+Despite that, in the following text, you can find the information about Microservices and RabbitMQ documentation for NestJS.
 If you don’t know these concepts I advise you to read the following pages before continuing.

 [NestJS Microservices](https://docs.nestjs.com/microservices/basics)

 [RabbitMQ Microservice](https://docs.nestjs.com/microservices/rabbitmq)

-In particular, on this [page](https://docs.nestjs.com/microservices/custom-transport), we can read about the creation of a Custom Transporter.
+In particular, on this [page](https://docs.nestjs.com/microservices/custom-transport), you can read about the creation of a Custom Transporter.

 # The solution (maybe)